hmc-memsafe-2016f/hmc-memsafe-2016f.github.io/assignments/wk3/index.md

    6. However, if we change our "test" functions (`a_outlives_b` and `b_outlives_a`), [it works][bonus-b-c-eq-bad-test]!
 Explain why this happens.
-   7. Finally, we strike upon the correct idea.
+   7. Finally, we strike upon the [correct idea][bonus-b-done].
 This code compiles and works just fine.
 What do you think the `for<'c>` means?
 Feel free to take a guess or read [this][hrtb] and then answer.

 ## Bonus C: Parsing Round II